List of Top 13 Banking Books [Updated 2021]

 The Banking Industry is the backbone of the financial market with every economy.
-Below is the list of Top 6 Banking Books of All Time.
+Below is the list of Top 13 Banking Books to read in 2021.

 - The House of Morgan – An American Banking Dynasty and the Rise of Modern Finance ( Get this book )

 - Fragile By Design: The Political Origins of Banking Crises & Scarce Credit ( Get this book )

 - Lords of Finance: The Bankers Who Broke the World ( Get this book )

 - The Big Short: Inside the Doomsday Machine ( Get this book )